NethServer/nethsecurity-docs/controller.rst

 - `Log retention`: The log retention period in days, default is 180 days.
 - `Metrics retention`: The metrics retention period in days, default 15 days.

-After the configuration is done, the controller is ready to be used and can be accessed using a web browser at the configured hostname, like ``https://mycontroller.nethsecurity.org``.
+After completing the configuration, the controller is ready to be used and can be accessed using a web browser at the configured hostname, like ``https://mycontroller.nethsecurity.org``.

 Users
 =====